vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 `ct unset start-menu` *ctid*
   Disable the start menu.

+`ct set impermanence` [*options*] *ctid*
+  Enable support for impermanence mode, applicable only on NixOS containers.
+  The container's root filesystem will be destroyed after each run.
+This feature must be used in conjunction with a mount that will provide the Nix store at `/nix`.

+    `--zfs-property` *property*=*value*
+      A ZFS property passed to the impermanent ZFS dataset used as a root filesystem for the container.
+Can be used multiple times.

+`ct unset impermanence` *ctid*
+  Disable impermanence mode.

 `ct set raw lxc` *ctid*
   Append raw LXC configuration read from the standard input to the *osctld* generated LXC configuration file.